gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 )
 ```

-What about the batch size and number of epochs?
+What about the batch size and the number of epochs?

 ```python
 model.fit(